steven-noel-cruz/Threat-Hunt/azuki_soc_investigation_bridge_takeover.md

     - Network communications

 If an action was not reflected in Defender telemetry, it was treated as out of scope for the investigation.

+### Why This Matters

+These constraints closely mirror real-world SOC investigations, where analysts often:

+- Lack direct system access
+- Must make decisions based on incomplete data
+- Rely on telemetry correlation rather than artifacts

+Successfully reconstructing the full attack lifecycle under these conditions demonstrates practical threat hunting and incident response capability, not just theoretical knowledge.

+---

+## Incident Scope & Objectives

+Bridge Takeover represents the third phase in the Azuki Breach Saga, following the events documented in Port of Entry and Cargo Hold.
+While earlier investigations focused on initial access and server-side compromise, this phase examines the attacker’s escalation into trusted administrative systems and their transition from access to control.

+### Incident Scope

+The scope of this investigation includes:

+* Activity occurring five days after the initial file server breach
+* Lateral movement from a previously compromised system into an executive administrative workstation
+* Post-compromise actions including:
+- Payload execution
+- Persistence establishment
+- Environment discovery
+- Data collection and staging
+- Data exfiltration
+- Credential harvesting

+The investigation intentionally excludes speculation about initial access techniques, as those were addressed in earlier phases of the series.